imranhsayed/react-hooks/README.md

 ## How does React associate Hook calls with components?

   * React keeps track of the currently rendering component.
   * There is an internal list of `“memory cells”` associated with each component.
-They’re just JavaScript objects where we can put some data
+They’re just JavaScript objects where we can put some data.
-  * When you call a Hook like `useState()`, it reads the current cell (or initializes it during the first render), and then moves the pointer to the next one
+  * When you call a Hook like `useState()`, it reads the current cell (or initializes it during the first render), and then moves the pointer to the next one.
-  * This is how multiple useState() calls each get independent local state
+  * This is how multiple useState() calls each get independent local state.

 ## How do lifecycle methods correspond to Hooks?